I’ve stayed in hundreds of hotels over the years and learned something most travelers miss.

 Most people don’t.
 They just take whatever room they’re assigned and call it a day.

-But here’s what I’ve learned after years of checking into hotels across the country.
-That first interaction at the desk is your best shot at getting something better.
+After checking into hotels across the country for years, I’ve noticed one thing.
+That first interaction at the desk?
+It’s your best shot at getting something better.

 And most travelers blow it.